Murtoa: Schools

-Murtoa has two schools, Our Lady Help of Christians {OLHC}, a Catholic primary school in Munro Street, and Murtoa College, a P-12 state school in Webb Street.
+Murtoa has two schools, Our Lady Help of Christians (OLHC), a Catholic primary school in Munro Street, and Murtoa College, a P-12 state school in Webb Street.
 There is also a kindergarten.

 Sport

 The town has both Australian Rules football and Netball teams competing in the Wimmera Football League.

 The Warracknabeal-Wimmera Racing Club, in conjunction with the local Murtoa/Marma Racing Club, schedules two race meetings a year at Murtoa, including the Murtoa Cup meeting in October and the Marma Cup on New Year's Day.
-From 2016, the Marma Cup will no longer be run on New Year's Day as this event was canceled in conjunction with the local club and Racing Victoria.
+From 2016, the Marma Cup will no longer be run on New Year's Day as this event was cancelled in conjunction with the local club and Racing Victoria.
 In lieu of this decision, Murtoa will host a mid-week race meeting in July 2016.
 These two meetings are very popular with all Wimmera residents.

 Golfers play at the 18 hole sand-scrape Golf Course of the Murtoa Golf Club on Murtoa-Lubeck Road, just South of town.
 There are also excellent bowling greens, new tennis courts, quality sports ground with new clubrooms and netball court.

 There is an indoor stadium located at the college.